 Why is “Minnesota Vikings” called “Vikings”?

-The name was given to the football club in 1960.
-It was meant to reflect the Scandinavian heritage of Minnesota, where many descendants of Scandinavians and northern countries reside.
+The football club’s name was given in 1960.
+It was meant to reflect Minnesota’s Scandinavian heritage, where many descendants of Scandinavians and northern countries reside.

 Who designed the “Vikings” logo?

-Bert Rose, the team’s general manager, commissioned the logo from sports cartoonist Carl Hubenthal, who was working at the Los Angeles Times newspaper at the time.
-This was the initial drawing, which was later modernized by other designers.
+Bert Rose, the team’s general manager, commissioned the logo from sports cartoonist Carl Hubenthal, who then worked at the Los Angeles Times newspaper.
+This was the initial drawing, which other designers later modernized.

 How many Vikings are in the Hall of Fame?

 As of 2021, the Hall of Fame includes twenty “Minnesota Vikings” football players, one head coach, and one general manager.
-Among them, seven players spent only part of their careers with the “Vikings” and were inducted into the Hall of Fame due to their sports achievements with other teams.
+Seven players spent only part of their careers with the “Vikings” and were inducted into the Hall of Fame due to their sports achievements with other teams.